lillesoe/hugo-veloce.dk/content/about/index.md

 demo group (doing amiga demos) called fieldeffect (rasta = raster - get it?).
 We actually didn't do much, but it was trendy at the time to be part of a demo group (at least in the nerd world).
 And having a nice handle was even more nice.

-## Rastafari
-Believing that africa is the spiritual home of the black race, to which it one day will return to.
-Evilness and the white world is often spoken of as "babylon" while Haile Selassie I, who became the emperor of Ethiopia in 1930, is the new saviour.
-Rastafari is a life concept consisting of elements of both christianity, islam, and nature worships and rastafari has played a large role in jamaica since the 1960's.

 ## How to Write My Name on Computers
 Unfortunately my name is very inconvenient when working with computers.